davidtorosyan/ti-js/sample/README.md

+This directory has a few examples of usage.

-This directory contains [loop.8xp.txt](loop.8xp.txt), a hypothetical program written in TI-Basic, as well as [loop.js](loop.js), the hypothetical output of this project.
+There's [loop.8xp.txt](loop.8xp.txt), a sample program written in TI-Basic, and its transpiled counterpart [loop.8xp.js](loop.8xp.js).

-Running the JavaScript should have the same results as running the TI-Basic on a real calculator an emulator.
+In [parse.js](parse.js) you can see how that conversion might happen.

+In [test.html](test.html) and [playground.js](playground.js) you can see an interactive transpiler and program output.